Comvax Consumer (continued)

 Infrequently, temporary symptoms such as fainting/dizziness/lightheadedness, vision changes, numbness/tingling, or seizure-like movements have happened after vaccine injections.
 Tell your health care provider right away if your child has any of these symptoms soon after receiving an injection.
 Sitting or lying down may relieve symptoms.

-Remember that your child's doctor has prescribed this medication because he or she has judged that the benefit to your infant is greater than the risk of side effects.
+Remember that your health care professional has prescribed this medication because he or she has judged that the benefit to your child is greater than the risk of side effects.
 Many infants using this medication do not have serious side effects.
-Report all side effects to the doctor before your infant receives the next injection.

-Tell your infant's doctor immediately if any of these rare but very serious side effects occur: inability to make muscles of the legs/arms/face work (paralysis), seizures, easy bruising/bleeding, mental/mood changes (e.g., unusual behavior, severe drowsiness, stiff neck, closing eyes/turning away from bright light).
+Tell the doctor right away if your child has any serious side effects, including: easy bruising/bleeding, unusually fast/irregular heartbeat, inability to make muscles of the legs/arms/face work (paralysis), mental/mood changes (e.g., unusual behavior, severe drowsiness, stiff neck, closing eyes/turning away from bright light), seizures.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.